Join Nagoya's tech community—no experience needed

 No one checks your résumé at the door.

-A City That’s Quietly Opening Up
+A City That’s Opening Up

 These meetups don’t exist in isolation.